askmike/gekko/docs/internals/trading_methods.md

 -----

 Take a look at the existing methods, if you have questions feel free to create an issue.
+If you created your own awesome trading method and want to share it with the world feel free to contribute it to gekko.